3dem/emhub/docs/installation/scipion_install.rst

 on GPU and another one that could be used without GPU (cryoloCPU).
 Additionally, the latest cryolo trained models will be downloaded.
 The config variables specify how to activate these environments.
-If cryolo is already installed on your system, you can skip the previous command and just edit the configuration accordingly.
+If cryolo is installed on your system, you can skip the previous command and edit the configuration accordingly.

 .. code-block:: ini